dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/duckdb.md

 ```

 :::note
 Be careful!
-The in-memory instance of the database will be destroyed, once your Python script is finished.
+The in-memory instance of the database will be destroyed, once your Python script exits.
 :::

 This destination accepts database connection strings in the format used by [duckdb-engine](https://github.com/Mause/duckdb_engine#configuration).